anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 > Recommend content based on the real-time history that the users have generated.
 Note that the same model is used but the input data can change and grow.

 If we infinitely reduce the time between each batch processing event, we’ll [effectively have](https://www.ververica.com/blog/batch-is-a-special-case-of-streaming){:target="_blank"} stream (real-time) processing since the features will always be up-to-date.

+!!! tip
+    Even if our application requires stream processing, it's a good idea to implement the system with batch processing first if it's technically easier.
+If our task is high-stakes and requires stream processing even for the initial deployments, we can still experiment with batch processing for internal releases.
+This can allow us to start collecting feedback, generating more data to label, etc.

 ## Learning